learnwithgurpreet/learnwithgurpreet.com/src/posts/2023/dockerizing-a-react-app-in-simple-steps.md

 ---
 title: 'Dockerizing a React App in Simple Steps'
 date: '2023-05-21'
-description: Docker allows you to package your React app along with its dependencies and configuration into a container
+excerpt: Docker allows you to package your React app along with its dependencies and configuration into a container
 tags:
   - 'Tech'
 ---